- Economic & Statistical Consultants (Eco-Stat LLC)

 This privacy statement sets out how we will collect, handle, store and protect information about you when:

 In this privacy statement, your information is sometimes called “personal data” or “personal information."
 Sometimes, we may collectively refer to handling, collecting, protecting and storing your personal information as “processing” such personal information.
-“Website” refers to this site, any other Friedman websites and Friedman platforms on social media.
+“Website” refers to this site, any other Freidman websites and Friedman platforms on social media.

 What information do we collect?

-We may collect, receive and store personal information including:
+In the course of providing products or services to you, we may collect, receive and store personal information including:

 The types of personal information and special categories of personal information that we collect may vary depending on how you use our website.
 In some rare circumstances, we might also gather other special categories of personal information about you, because you volunteer that data to us.
 In some instances, we may be required to gather that data as a result of legal requirements imposed on us.